 #9 Take Mini-Breaks Every 1-2 Hours

 We all have tons of things to do at work but don’t forget to take mini-breaks throughout the day.
 Getting up and stretching your legs and giving your eyes a break from the computer screen can leave you feeling recharged.
+Research shows short breaks can boost productivity and reduce stress!

 If a non-existent work-life balance has become a big source of your burnout, it’s time to set boundaries.
 Start small by turning work notifications off of your phone after working hours.